ryandeussing/jimhopper/_consequences-of-abuse/self-regulation-and-addiction.md

 > Attempts to avoid and cope that backfire.

 A very important self-regulation skill is resisting urges or impulses that leave you feeling bad afterward, including addictive ones.
+Or accepting that the urge or impulse has come up, but riding it out and not acting on it.
+(See [Mindfulness & Meditation](/mindfulness-and-meditation/overview/).)

 Also key are healthy habits and behaviors around eating, sleeping and other things you need on a daily basis.

 However good or bad our childhoods were, we've all struggled with bad habits and problem behaviors.
 And self-regulation problems both cause and worsen them.

-## <a name="why"> Why?</a>
+## Why?

 First of all, harmful unwanted or abusive childhood experiences usually cause intense negative emotions (if not right away then later), and people naturally want to avoid and escape from them.

-This is especially true of emotions like fear, shame and guilt – which can be overwhelming and make it hard to manage other emotions and challenges in life.
+This is especially true of emotions like fear, [shame](/child-abuse/consequences-of-abuse/shame/) and [guilt](/child-abuse/consequences-of-abuse/guilt/) – which can be overwhelming and make it hard to manage other emotions and challenges in life.

 Then, the ways we try to avoid or cope with our emotions, and the stresses of our lives, often end up causing new and bigger problems.
-(See Cycles of Suffering, Healing & Happiness [link].)
+(See [Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).)

-Angry and aggressive behavior, getting drunk or high, compulsively using porn or having sex – these are often attempts to avoid and escape feelings of helplessness, fears of rejection, and unfulfilled wishes to be loved.
+Angry and aggressive behavior, getting drunk or high, compulsively using porn or having sex – these are often attempts to avoid and escape feelings of helplessness, fears of rejection, and unfulfilled longings to be loved.
 They all involve problems with self-regulation.

 Other problems with self-regulation and addiction are attempts to deal with feeling nothing and being disconnected from others (or even from life itself).

 For example, some people drink heavily as a way to connect with other people.
 Some people cut or burn themselves, or pick fights they know will lead to getting hurt – all to feel ‘something, anything.’

-## <a name="connected">Connected to Relationships</a>
+## Connected to Relationships

 The effects of harmful unwanted or abusive childhood experiences on self-regulation are best understood within the bigger picture of one’s life and development.